Relational databases

 Limit

-You can use Limit statement in the SELECT query to return only those lines which are between the given values.
+You can use Limit statement in the SELECT query to choose which lines to return.

-prints the 5 rows from the person table, starting from row 3.
+prints 2 rows from the person table, starting from row 3

 Functions